-My second book is out now, Footnotes: How Running Makes us Human (published by Ebury, Penguin RH), a study of running, meaning and modern life (it will be published by Macmillan in the US next year).
-I also blog at www.psychojography.com.
-My work has been published and translated by a range of media outlets including The Literary Review, The Telegraph, The Guardian, The Washington Post, The Big Issue, Wanderlust, The Independent, The I News, The New Zealand Herald, The World Economic Forum; and, I have read my work and been interviewed about it on the BBC, and appeared on Sky news and on Irish radio.
+I also wrote, Footnotes: How Running Makes us Human (published by Ebury, Penguin RH, and by Macmillan in the US), a study of running, meaning and modern life.
+My work has been published and translated by a range of media outlets including The Literary Review, The Telegraph, The Guardian, The Washington Post, The Big Issue, Wanderlust, The Independent, The I News, The New Zealand Herald, The World Economic Forum; and, I have read my work and been interviewed about it on the BBC a number of times, as well on several other national radio stations in Scotland, Ireland, the US and Canada, as well as on Sky news.
 I write most regularly for The Conversation and the Literary Review.

 Office: NC35 (Rutherford Extension)